Reader Project Story: Shared Reading at Toxteth Library, Liverpool

-The Reader Organisation has a full-time Reader-in-Residence based in Toxteth Library, Liverpool, focusing on building community through shared reading groups based on the Get Into Reading model.
+The Reader provided a full-time Reader-in-Residence based at Toxteth Library in Liverpool, focusing on building community through Shared Reading groups.

 The Reader-in-Residence set up various long and short-term weekly Shared Reading groups in a variety of local settings as well as in the library.
 These groups operate within the Toxteth boundary (L8), plus other non-regular reader development activities run in the area.

 As part of the project, we read with people living with physical health problems, mental health problems including people with dementia, homeless people and unpaid carers, and people from a varied range of different cultural backgrounds.
 Group members at Toxteth reported increased self-confidence and self-esteem.